Rizieq Shihab: Self-imposed exile and return

-On 26 April 2017, Rizieq left Indonesia for Saudi Arabia on a visa to perform a minor pilgrimage (umroh).
+On 26 April 2017, Rizieq left Indonesia for Saudi Arabia on a visa to perform an umrah.
 His departure came after he was summoned by police as a witness for questioning over alleged pornography involving the exchange of graphic messages and nude photos with a woman named Firza Hussein.
 On 29 May 2017, police named Shihab a suspect under the 2006 Anti-Pornography Act, a law he helped pass.
 Rizieq was also charged with insulting Indonesia's Pancasila state ideology, which he had derisively called pantat ("buttocks").

 In September 2018, the Indonesian Embassy in Saudi Arabia said Rizieq had overstayed his visa and lacked a valid permit to remain in the country.
 The statement came after he was reportedly questioned and detained by Saudi Arabian police because an ISIL flag was allegedly flown at his home.
 A month later, Saudi Arabia's ambassador to Indonesia said Rizieq had not violated any laws in Saudi Arabia.

 In 2019, Indonesian National Police dropped the two cases against Rizieq, citing a lack of evidence.
 On 29 December 2020, Indonesian court overturned the police decision about the pornographic chat case, demanding the National Police to continue their investigation, and declaring that the decision to stop the investigation is unlawful.

 In December 2019, Rizieq claimed the Indonesian government was preventing him from returning to Indonesia — a claim denied by the Indonesian ambassador to Saudi Arabia.

 On 10 November 2020, Rizieq returned from Saudi Arabia.
 The Indonesian ambassador to Saudi Arabia said Shihab was deported for violating Saudi Arabia's immigration law.
 Previously, Rizieq had threatened to sue anyone who accused him of breaking the immigration law.